mobaison/digit_recog/README.md

 #The directory ml_train contain notebook python file which is used for training

-#The directory mlflask cointain the framework python appliction that runs the digit recognition.
+#The directory mlflask cointain the python appliction that runs the digit recognition

 #The directory test_iamge contains the image file that used for working demo of the application